brotatotes/bht-automation/bht gen 1/Matthew/Chapter 27/Matthew 27 58 bht.md

 # Matthew 27:58 Commentary Help Text

 ## BHT:
-A respected and wealthy man, Joseph, sought the body of Jesus from Pilate, despite it being unlawful to remove a crucified body so soon.
-He showed no shame or fear in boldly entering Pilate's palace.
-By doing so, he prevented the body from being abused and buried in an ignominious manner, thus honoring Christ even in his death.
-Joseph's reputation and Pilate's favorable view of Jesus may have contributed to Pilate readily granting Joseph's request.
+In this verse, there is a remarkable repetition and change of subject.
+The courageous Joseph approaches Pilate, seeking permission to bury the body, highlighting his determination to honor and respect Jesus.
+This act was significant since the customary practice was to bury the crucified before sunset, yet Pilate's consent was required.
+His readiness to grant permission may have been influenced by Joseph's reputation and the high regard Pilate had for Jesus.
+Joseph's boldness in approaching Pilate and his desire to prevent the abuse of Jesus' body show his unwavering dedication to Jesus even in death.

 ## Choicest Commentary Quotes:
+### Henry Alford:
+1. "The repetition of τὸ σῶμα is remarkable, and indicates a common origin."
+2. "After ἐδωρήσατο expresses τὸ πτῶμα on account of the expression of Pilate’s surprise."
+3. "The change of subject between the two phrases adds to the significance of the repetition."

 ### Albert Barnes:
-1. "Because no one had a right to remove the body but by authority of the magistrate."
+1. "No one had a right to remove the body but by authority of the magistrate."
 2. "Jesus was condemned to be crucified, usually a long and most bitter death."
 3. "In common cases it would have been unlawful to have removed the body so soon."

 ### Philip Schaff:
-1. "This man went to Pilate.
-To the palace.
-'He went in boldly' (Mark 15:43)."
+1. "He went in boldly" - This shows Joseph's courage and determination in approaching Pilate to request permission to bury Jesus.
+(Mark 15:43)
-2. "Although it was the Jewish custom to bury the bodies of the crucified before sunset, Pilate's consent was necessary."
+2. "Although it was the Jewish custom to bury the bodies of the crucified before sunset, Pilate's consent was necessary" - This highlights the significance of Pilate's role in allowing Joseph to bury Jesus, despite the customary practice.
-3. "The ready consent may have been owing to the station and character of Joseph."
+3. "The ready consent may have been owing to the station and character of Joseph" - This suggests that Pilate may have granted permission due to Joseph's social standing and reputation, recognizing him as a respected and influential figure.

 ### John Gill:
 1. "He went in, as Mark says, boldly; not being ashamed of Christ crucified, or afraid to own him, and show his respect to him as dead."